Last updated on June 7th, 2019 at 09:22 pm

-Homemade Crepes – Learn how to make crepes from scratch!
+These Homemade Crepes are perfectly thin, tender and delicious thin pancakes!
+They’re easier than you think to make so come and let me show you how to make these crepes from scratch!
 Serve these with your favorite fruit preserves, Nutella, or simply dust them with powdered sugar!

 This truly is my favorite dessert ever!
-As a child my mom used to make this for us almost every weekend.
-She taught us from a very early age how to make these.
+As a child my mom used to make crepes for us almost every weekend and she taught us from a very early age how to make them.
 So I’ve really been making these for as long as I can remember.

 There’s absolutely no need to be scared of making them!
 They really are easy to make, and the best part is that you can fill them with anything you like.
 To this day I still make these at least once a week.